sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ### scripted test framework

-sbt comes with scripted test framework, which let's you script a build scenario.
+sbt comes with scripted test framework, which lets you script a build scenario.
 It was written to test sbt itself on complex scenarios -- such as change detection and partial compilation:

 > Now, consider what happens if you were to delete B.scala but do not update A.scala.
 When you recompile, you should get an error because B no longer exists for A to reference.
 > [... (really complicated stuff)]